New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Consistent dates, sections, and project context

-Why keyword stuffing is risky
+Why is keyword stuffing risky?

 Keyword stuffing can make a resume look matched while making the interview harder.
 If a skill appears on the resume, the candidate should be ready to explain when it was used, why it mattered, and what tradeoff came with it.